-Japan is a strong leader in global health.
-In 2000, the country introduced infectious diseases as an agenda at the G8 Summit in Okinawa, paving the way for the establishment of the Global Fund in 2002.
+Japan has been a strong supporter of the Global Fund and is the fifth largest public donor, contributing a total of US$4.86 billion to date.
+In 2000, the country introduced infectious diseases to the agenda of the G8 Kyushu-Okinawa Summit, paving the way for the establishment of the Global Fund in 2002.

 5